Foundation Stock Service

 In past times, the Karelian Bear dog was used by Russian and Finnish families to protect their farms from bears and other predators, as well as for hunting large game such as elk, wild boars, and deer.
 To this day there are many parts of Scandinavia where the Karelian is used for hunting.

 Karelians are best suited to a home with older children and parents who have dealt with raising a puppy before.
-The bold nature in this breed's lineage that makes them so suited for big game hunting will also make them a tricky student to teach.
+The bold nature of this breed’s lineage that makes them so suited for big game hunting will also make them tricky students to teach.

 Early socialisation, obedience training as a puppy, and regular mental stimulation are required to show this dog that they don’t need to be on the defensive as much as they think.

-They are relatively large animals and would be best around older children who they are less likely to bump or knock over during playtime.
-Besides that they are loyal, loving dogs who will protect every member of the family the same.
+They are relatively large animals and would be best around older children who are less likely to bump or knock over during playtime.
+Besides that, they are loyal, loving dogs who will protect every member of the family the same.

 They don’t get on well with other dogs or animals and are best raised with other pets if done so from when they are puppies.
 Otherwise, their natural tendency to chase and subdue will get the better of them.